Pregnancy and cancer

 If you are having chemotherapy you will need to be careful about getting an infection.
 Your nurse will explain more about this.

-A drug called granulocyte-colony stimulating factor (G-CSF) encourages the bone marrow to make white blood cells.
+A drug called G-CSF encourages the bone marrow to make white blood cells.
 This reduces the risk of infection.
-Doctors may recommend using it in pregnancy, but only if it is necessary.
+Doctors may recommend using it in pregnancy, but only if necessary.
 It does not seem to cause problems for the baby.
-But there is not a lot of information about its use in pregnancy. -
+But there is not a lot of information about its use in pregnancy.

 Chemotherapy or losing blood during surgery may cause anaemia.
 Red blood cells carry oxygen around the body.
 If the number of red blood cells is low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.

 If you are very anaemic, you may need a drip to give you extra red blood cells.
-This is called a blood transfusion, which you can have during pregnancy. -
+This is called a blood transfusion.
+You can have a blood transfusion while you are pregnant.

 Having your baby